 Income of the Agency is excludable from federal income tax under Section 115 of the Internal Revenue Code.
 Chapter 159B of the General Statutes of North Carolina exempts the Agency from property and franchise or other privilege taxes.
 In lieu of North Carolina property taxes, the Agency pays an amount that would otherwise be assessed on the non-utility property and equipment and North Carolina generation of the Agency.
-In 2016, in lieu of a franchise or privilege tax, the Agency paid to North Carolina an amount equal to 3.22% of the gross receipts from sales of electricity to Participants.
 The Catawba plant is located in South Carolina and subject to South Carolina property tax.
-An electric power excise tax equal to 0.05% (5/10 mill) for each kilowatthour of electric power generated and sold for resale within South Carolina is also paid.
-The gross receipts taxes were eliminated effective July 1, 2016 as a result of legislative changes.
+An electric power excise tax equal to 0.05% (5/10 mill) for each kilowatt-hour of electric power generated and sold for resale within South Carolina is also paid.